halleluyahadesuyi/halleluyahadesuyi/README.md

 - 📫 How to reach me: Kindly email me at adesuyihalleluyah@gmail.com

-- :bulb: Fun fact: I enjoy fixing faulty objects; making them useable again
+- :bulb: Fun fact: I am solution-oriented, a problem solver.
+I enjoy adding more life to faulty objects by fixing them; making them functional all over again

 <!---
 halleluyahadesuyi/halleluyahadesuyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.